 The title of ‘Paralegal’ was coined in the USA in 1968 and has only become a prominent description to legal assistants in the UK since late 1980s.
 Paralegals are an unregulated body of legal professionals but with the advent of several businesses all trying to introduce separate 'standards' it is becoming a more popular career of choice.
 The Paralegal's role is to provide lower operating costs to legal services under the supervision of Solicitors or Barristers.
 A degree is not necessary.
 A Licence is not necessary.
 Practising Certificates are not necessary.
 According to the Institute, Permission from the Ministry of Justice is necessary if Paralegals wish to practise independently.
-The Solicitors Act 1974 reserves certain legal activities for Solicitors and therefore Paralegals can only perform many of these activities under the supervision of Solicitors or Barristers.
+The Solicitors Act 1974 reserves certain legal activities for Solicitors and Barristers and therefore Paralegals can only perform many of these activities under the supervision of Solicitors or Barristers.

 Q. “I wish to represent clients in court, which of the paralegal courses should I study?”